 If you’ve been arrested and charged with a crime during Bike Week, our criminal defense lawyers in Daytona Beach are here to help protect your future.
 We will do all we can to secure the most favorable outcome on your behalf, so you can avoid conviction or serious penalties.
 We even take cases from non-Florida residents, representing you in court, so you don’t have to travel back and forth from your home state to attend hearings.

 Charged with a crime during Daytona Beach Bike Week?
-Contact us at Hager & Schwartz for a free consultation at (386) 693-1637.
+Contact us at Hager & Schwartz for an immediate consultation at (386) 693-1637.